Tbilisi Metro: Further development

 During the 1990s, most of the Soviet-era station names were changed, although financial difficulties after the breakup of the Soviet Union hit the Metro particularly hard in its infrastructure, operations, and extensions.
 In the early mid-1990s, the Tbilisi metro was usually not working due to the lack of electricity.
 During that period, the Metro was underfunded, operated in severe difficulties due to poor electrical supply, and also become infamous for widespread petty crime, like pickpocketing and mugging.
-In addition, there have been several incidents at metro stations during that period.
-On 9 October 1997, a former policeman blew himself up at Didube station.
-On 14 February 2000, a teenager threw a homemade hand grenade into a metro station, injuring several people.
-In March 2004, several people were poisoned by an unidentified gas while using the Metro.
 However, crime has reduced as a result of security and administration reforms in the system from 2004 to 2005.
 Other services have also significantly improved.